 The effect produced by diathermy depends on the temperature it reaches and the time we maintain the temperature in the work area.
 The thermal increase produces an analgesic, anti-edematous and anti-inflammatory effect, and produces an acceleration in tissue regeneration where a proliferative effect appears.

-Diathermy treatment is a technique through which a high-frequency current is applied that penetrates the deepest layers, producing a thermal and biological effect at the cellular level, producing an acceleration of cell metabolism, relieving more quickly than with other techniques. conventional inflammation.
+Diathermy treatment is a technique through which a high-frequency current is applied that penetrates the deepest layers, producing a thermal and biological effect at the cellular level, producing an acceleration of cell metabolism, relieving inflammation more quickly than with other conventional techniques.

 The effects produced by the different reactions in the tissue will depend on the temperature that we apply, but we can find: